irahulingle/Tailwind-Landing-Page/README.md

 ## Demo

-You can view the live demo of the landing page [here].
+You can view the live demo of the landing page [here](https://tailwindlandingpageirahul.netlify.app/).

 ## Technologies Used